Mijo (Better Call Saul): Production

-Cultural references

-During the episode, there is a montage in which Jimmy's routine is revealed: Grabbing his coffee, defending clients, collecting his check, and his ongoing battle with the parking attendant, Mike.
+During the episode, there is a montage in which Jimmy's routine is revealed: grabbing his coffee, defending clients, collecting his check, and his ongoing battle with the parking attendant, Mike.

-During his routine he always looks in the mirror as he states, “It’s showtime, folks!” a line from Bob Fosse's All That Jazz.
+During his routine, he always looks in the mirror as he states, "It's showtime, folks!"—a line from Bob Fosse's All That Jazz.
 All That Jazz is about a director and choreographer trying to balance out his work and personal life.
-The use of the particular line “It’s showtime, folks!” emphasizes the concept that Jimmy views this as a performance.
+The use of the line "It's showtime, folks!" emphasizes the concept that Jimmy views this as a performance.

 Reception

 Upon moving to its regular Monday slot, the episode received 3.4 million viewers and a 1.6 rating among adults 18–49 in the United States.
 This equated to a 50 percent drop in viewers, along with a 52 percent decline in the demographic.

-The episode received positive reviews from critics.
 Erik Kain of Forbes said that despite hating the long and drawn-out restaurant scene, the overall episode was good.
-Despite this he felt that he wasn't "sitting nearly as close to the edge of my seat [as in Breaking Bad]—but it's entertaining and funny and still beautifully shot, acted, and written."
-David Segal of The New York Times, in a positive review, noted that his favourite part of the episode "is the elaborate, jaunty montage of Jimmy at court, which pays tribute to the elaborate, jaunty montage in Bob Fosse's All That Jazz, complete with the same Vivaldi concerto and "It's showtime!" catchphrase.
+Despite this he felt that he wasn't "sitting nearly as close to the edge of my seat [as in ]—but it's entertaining and funny and still beautifully shot, acted, and written".
+David Segal of The New York Times, in a positive review, noted that his favorite part of the episode "is the elaborate, jaunty montage of Jimmy at court, which pays tribute to the elaborate, jaunty montage in Bob Fosse's All That Jazz, complete with the same Vivaldi concerto and 'It's showtime!' catchphrase".

-Catherine Gee of The Telegraph gave the episode 4 out of 5 stars, saying:
+Catherine Gee of The Daily Telegraph gave the episode 4 out of 5 stars, saying: